Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 ## Task 1: Modelling logic gates and blocks

-In the following designs, I constructed half-adder and full-adder in both truth-table form and logic-gate form.
+In the following designs, I constructed the half-adder and full-adder in both truth-table form and logic-gate form.

 Logic-gate Half-adder (./HA_via_Gates.work):